A Simple Accordion Menu using jQuery and CSS

 jQuery .accordion() function

 Finally, we will write the script that will make the menus work the way we want it.
-We will add a little animation and color using jQuery .css() method.
+I'll add animation and color using jQuery .css() method.

 The click event of each menu header will result in expanding or collapsing of the menus.
 In addition, I want to highlight the headers to avoid any confusion about the active menu block.